dsuarezv/Netduino-gcode/Readme.md

 The "Offline" label should become "Online".

 Now click "Begin" to start machining.
 Note that clicking "Cancel" may not stop inmediately and may complete the current Gcode line.

+## License

+This code is licensed under the MIT license.